powidla/Friend-Or-Foe/models/Matlab/README.md

 In this folder we provide MATLAB functions for metabolic modeling.
 Below we briefly describe the purpose of each function.
+Running this code requires Gurobi Academic License.

-- getmetmodel_fromFile.m :
+- getmetmodel_fromFile.m : loads a ````.mat````model to the source

 - getHGTmodel_fromFile.m :